graytonio/artifactory-cli/README.md

 pip3 install jfrog
 ```

+## Authentication

+Authentication is handled by access tokens that can be generated under the User Management section of the platform configuration and using that as the password for `jf auth login`.
+This was done to avoid recording a user password in plain text.

+## .jfcfg

+The CLI uses a configuration file in your home directory called `.jfcfg` this is where the settings for the base url, access token, and username are stored.
+Typically this file will not need to be edited manually instead being filled out by the `jf auth login` command.

 ## CLI Structure

-The cli is broken up into individual modules for each sub command this allows easy expansion in the future to extend to other apis in the future.
-Common functions like interacting with the config file or making HTTP requests are stored in the top level module for use in all submodules.
+The CLI is broken up into individual modules for each sub command this allows easy expansion in the future to extend to other apis in the future.
+Common functions like interacting with the config file or making HTTP requests are stored in the top level module for easy reuse in all submodules.

 #### Auth